 Hau Wong Festival

-The Temple had undergone several renovations in 1759, 1822, 1859, 1879, 1917 and 1988.
-The fact that funds could be raised to renovate the temple several times during Qing Dynasty shows that there were considerable economic activities in the Kowloon City district in the 19th century.
-A $4 million project was carried out by the Chinese Temples Committee in 2005 to renovate the temple and preserve its outlook.
+The temple underwent several renovations in 1759, 1822, 1859 and 1879 during the Qing Dynasty.
+It showed that there were considerable economic activities in Kowloon City district during the 19th century, thus enabling sufficient fundraising.
+The temple was also renovated in 1917, 1988, 2005 and 2014.
+A $4 million project was carried out by the Chinese Temples Committee in 2005 to preserve its outlook.